sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 `Subscribe()` and `Stream()` will pass the *output format* as YGOT.

 ### 2.14 Handling YANG Paths without Module Prefix

+Translib and app modules always expect fully qualified YANG paths to be provided.
+But gNMI specification allows clients to omit module prefixes in YANG paths. gNMI server will be enhanced to transform such unqualified YANG paths into fully qualified YANG paths before passing them to `IsSubscribeSupported()` or `Subscribe()` or `Stream()` APIs.
+We can use schema information from YGOT to add the missing prefixes.
+Subscribe RPC will be rejected if path transformation fails for any reason.

+Similar path transformation can be done for Get and Set RPCs also.

 ### 2.15 Wildcard Keys for Non-DB paths